octopus-foundation/backend-cookbook/README.md

 # Intro
-We are a team of high-skilled developers with more than 15 years in highload.
+We are a team of highly skilled developers with more than 15 years experience in highload.
-We have developed thousands of projects, most of them work 10+ years, without  big issues.
+We have developed thousands of projects, most of them running for more than 10 years without any major issues.
-Without devops, without system administrators and big teams.
-Usually any developer in our team can solve all problems related to any very old project.
-We do not have processes, we have only results.
+All this without devops, without system administrators or large teams.
+Usually, any developer on our team can solve all problems related to any project, regardless of how old that project is.
+We do not have processes, we only have results.
 And we are proud of that.

-We used a lot of technologies within years.
-We have production on Erlang, Clojure, Perl, Php, Java, Kotlin, golang, Haskell, C, C++, Rust and many other languages.
-We remember MyISAMI and MySQL locks hell, we remember Apache, cgi, php.
-And we know how to handle a lot of traffic with a few resources.
+We’ve used a lot of technologies over the years.
+We have productions based on Erlang, Clojure, Perl, Php, Java, Kotlin, golang, Haskell, C, C++, Rust and many other languages.
+We remember MyISAMI and MySQL locks hell, we remember Apache, cgi and php.
+And we know how to handle a lot of traffic with few resources.
-Most of our projects are related to financial operations - you can't lose any cent doing these things.
+Most of our projects are related to financial operations - you can't lose a single cent when you work on these types of projects.

-We start our book to share our experience with you.
+We decided to write our book to share our experiences with you

 # Parts
 - Statically-typed protocols